-Shimanami Kaido: A Bicycle Ride Across the Sea
+Shimanami Kaido: A Bike Ride Across the Sea

 The Shimanami Kaido is quite literally, a bicycle ride over the sea.
 Between the main island of Japan and the smallest major island in Japan, Shikoku, is the Seto Inland Sea.
 The ride goes from Imabari in Shikoku, to Onomichi in Honshu.